CSCfi/csc-user-guide/docs/apps/lammps.md

 ## Usage

 First [download](https://lammps.sandia.gov/download.html) the software.
-Please don't use the prebuilt binaries, but ´take a look at the instructions for configuring and compiling LAMMPS on Puhti or Mahti for optimal performance (and to include the packages you need) in here:
+Please don't use the prebuilt binaries, but take a look at the instructions for configuring and compiling LAMMPS on Puhti or Mahti for optimal performance (and to include the packages you need) in here:

 ```